-A combination of underground tunnels, bridges and elevated roads, the 34-km long project will be built at an estimated cost of Rs 12,000 crore, and will have the following four stretches:
+A combination of underground tunnels, bridges and elevated roads, the project may have the following four stretches upon completion:

-Stretch 1: A 3.4-km underground tunnel from the Princess Street flyover (Nariman Point) to Priyadarshini Park (Bandra), to be built at a cost of Rs 640.5 crore.
+Stretch 1: An underground tunnel from the Princess Street flyover (Nariman Point) to Priyadarshini Park (Bandra).

-Stretch 3: A 2.7-km long stretch from Baroda Palace to the Worli end of the Bandra-Worli Sea-Link at a cost of Rs 757.8 crore.
+Stretch 3: An elevated road from Baroda Palace to the Worli end of the Bandra-Worli Sea-Link.

-Stretch 4: A 4.3-km stretch from Bandra end of the Bandra-Worli Sea link to Carter Road at a cost of Rs 1,332.6 crore.
+Stretch 4: An elevated road from Bandra end of the Bandra-Worli Sea link to Carter Road.

-The project, expected to take five years to complete, will certainly raise property prices in the areas that it will provide connectivity to.
+The project, expected to be completed by 2023, will certainly raise property prices in the areas that it will provide connectivity to.
 But how else will the project impact Mumbai and its real estate?
-PropGuide takes a look:

 An Island City surrounded by the Arabian Sea on the east, south and west, Mumbai, unlike other major cities, does not have a ring road network to channel its traffic from one side to another.
 This fully explains the classic jams on the city roads.
 When the coastal road project is complete – its 18 entry and exit points would allow better traffic movement between the freeway and local roads – it will not only help achieve faster vehicular speeds, but will also hit the brakes on Mumbai's carbon emission levels.